SETL-Framework/setl/README.md

 ## Use

-**The framework will be available in Maven Central Repository very soon!** For instance, run `mvn clean install -DskipTests` on local to install the package.
+**The framework will be available in Maven Central Repository very soon!** For instance, run `mvn clean install -DskipTests -Dchangelist=` on local to install the package.

 ### Create a new project
 You can start working by cloning [this template project](https://github.com/qxzzxq/setl-template).